gkapfham/python-talk-abstracts/pyohio_2021_tada_performance.md

 implementation is logarithmic for one implementation and quadratic for another, then a developer should pick the function with a logarithmic order-of-growth.
-TaDa can also help developers to better understand the performance of a specific function by revealing that its performance is likely, for instance, cubic and thus in need of significant improvements in speed.
+TaDa can also help developers to better understand the performance of a specific function by revealing that its performance is, for instance, likely to be cubic and thus in need of significant improvements in speed.
+Although these concepts may, at first glance, seem both confusing and to good to be true, this presentation will help viewers to gain an eye-opening understanding of how to use TaDa to gain insights into the performance of Python functions.

-The good news is that
-there is a "sweet spot" that this presentation will introduce: using Typer to create the command-line interface and Poetry to manage application dependencies and virtual environments and upload the project to PyPI.

-Software developers who
-follow the steps outlined in this talk will be able to quickly and repeatably create command-line applications in Python that are available for everyone to install and use through programs like `pip` and `pipx`.

-After briefly overviewing the challenges associated with other approaches to

-People who watch this talk will gain the knowledge that they need to easily create full-fledged command-line applications in Python.

 ## Additional Details